Why advertising Mark?

 Of course it was important that everything hung together but tweaking the look kept it fresh.

-When I showed you this ad you said ‘I like it, now do one that looks nothing like it’.
+…and you said ‘I like it, now do one that looks nothing like it’.

 I remember you presenting something that looked like a Nike ad, but I wanted all the Nike print to feel like they hung together, but were slightly different.